marcellopato/horizon/README.md

 ```
 # php artisan test

     PASS  Tests\Unit\ExampleTest
-  ✓ that true is true                                                                                                                                     0.17s
+   ✓ that true is true                                                                                                       0.36s

     PASS  Tests\Unit\SubmissionAnswerModelTest
-  ✓ get video mime type from extension                                                                                                                   10.08s
+   ✓ get video mime type from extension                                                                                     14.99s

     PASS  Tests\Unit\SubmissionModelTest
-  ✓ is completed true for completed submitted reviewed                                                                                                    0.19s
+   ✓ is completed true for completed submitted reviewed                                                                      0.40s
-  ✓ is completed false for in progress and other                                                                                                          0.19s
+   ✓ is completed false for in progress and other                                                                            0.41s
-  ✓ get progress percentage calculates correctly                                                                                                          1.20s
+   ✓ get progress percentage calculates correctly                                                                            1.90s
-  ✓ get progress percentage zero when no questions                                                                                                        0.25s
+   ✓ get progress percentage zero when no questions                                                                          0.37s

     PASS  Tests\Feature\Auth\AuthenticationTest
-  ✓ login screen can be rendered                                                                                                                          2.58s
+   ✓ login screen can be rendered                                                                                            4.20s
-  ✓ users can authenticate using the login screen                                                                                                         0.84s
+   ✓ users can authenticate using the login screen                                                                           1.52s
-  ✓ users can not authenticate with invalid password                                                                                                      0.62s
+   ✓ users can not authenticate with invalid password                                                                        0.81s
-  ✓ users can logout                                                                                                                                      0.34s
+   ✓ users can logout                                                                                                        0.39s

     PASS  Tests\Feature\Auth\EmailVerificationTest
-  ✓ email verification screen can be rendered                                                                                                             0.37s
+   ✓ email verification screen can be rendered                                                                               0.55s
-  ✓ email can be verified                                                                                                                                 0.37s
+   ✓ email can be verified                                                                                                   0.59s
-  ✓ email is not verified with invalid hash                                                                                                               0.37s
+   ✓ email is not verified with invalid hash                                                                                 0.67s

     PASS  Tests\Feature\Auth\PasswordConfirmationTest
-  ✓ confirm password screen can be rendered                                                                                                               0.47s
+   ✓ confirm password screen can be rendered                                                                                 0.67s
-  ✓ password can be confirmed                                                                                                                             0.30s
+   ✓ password can be confirmed                                                                                               0.42s
-  ✓ password is not confirmed with invalid password                                                                                                       0.57s
+   ✓ password is not confirmed with invalid password                                                                         0.76s

     PASS  Tests\Feature\Auth\PasswordResetTest
-  ✓ reset password link screen can be rendered                                                                                                            0.42s
+   ✓ reset password link screen can be rendered                                                                              0.70s
-  ✓ reset password link can be requested                                                                                                                  1.12s
+   ✓ reset password link can be requested                                                                                    1.70s
-  ✓ reset password screen can be rendered                                                                                                                 0.72s
+   ✓ reset password screen can be rendered                                                                                   0.99s
-  ✓ password can be reset with valid token                                                                                                                0.63s
+   ✓ password can be reset with valid token                                                                                  0.87s

     PASS  Tests\Feature\Auth\PasswordUpdateTest
-  ✓ password can be updated                                                                                                                               0.21s
+   ✓ password can be updated                                                                                                 0.50s
-  ✓ correct password must be provided to update password                                                                                                  0.29s
+   ✓ correct password must be provided to update password                                                                    0.56s

     PASS  Tests\Feature\Auth\RegistrationTest
-  ✓ registration screen can be rendered                                                                                                                   0.52s
+   ✓ registration screen can be rendered                                                                                     0.94s
-  ✓ new users can register                                                                                                                                0.27s
+   ✓ new users can register                                                                                                  0.51s

     PASS  Tests\Feature\AuthorizationTest
-  ✓ guest is redirected to login                                                                                                                          0.26s
+   ✓ guest is redirected to login                                                                                            0.56s
-  ✓ candidate cannot access manage routes                                                                                                                 0.40s
+   ✓ candidate cannot access manage routes                                                                                   0.81s
-  ✓ reviewer can access manage routes                                                                                                                     0.76s
+   ✓ reviewer can access manage routes                                                                                       1.40s
-  ✓ admin can access manage routes                                                                                                                        0.62s
+   ✓ admin can access manage routes                                                                                          0.88s
-  ✓ candidate can start and submit but not review                                                                                                         1.24s
+   ✓ candidate can start and submit but not review                                                                           1.39s

     PASS  Tests\Feature\ExampleTest
-  ✓ the application returns a successful response                                                                                                         0.40s
+   ✓ root redirects to login                                                                                                 0.40s

     PASS  Tests\Feature\InterviewCrudTest
-  ✓ reviewer can create interview with questions                                                                                                          0.29s
+   ✓ reviewer can create interview with questions                                                                            0.42s

     PASS  Tests\Feature\ProfileTest
-  ✓ profile page is displayed                                                                                                                             1.26s
+   ✓ profile page is displayed                                                                                               1.32s
-  ✓ profile information can be updated                                                                                                                    0.48s
+   ✓ profile information can be updated                                                                                      0.53s
-  ✓ email verification status is unchanged when the email address is unchanged                                                                            0.37s
+   ✓ email verification status is unchanged when the email address is unchanged                                              0.43s
-  ✓ user can delete their account                                                                                                                         0.32s
+   ✓ user can delete their account                                                                                           0.39s
-  ✓ correct password must be provided to delete account                                                                                                   0.40s
+   ✓ correct password must be provided to delete account                                                                     0.41s

     PASS  Tests\Feature\SubmissionAndReviewTest
-  ✓ candidate can upload video answer and submit                                                                                                          1.19s
+   ✓ candidate can upload video answer and submit                                                                            1.50s
-  ✓ reviewer can save answer review and overall review                                                                                                    0.44s
+   ✓ reviewer can save answer review and overall review                                                                      0.87s

-  Tests:    38 passed (104 assertions)
+   Tests:    38 passed (105 assertions)
-  Duration: 34.58s
+   Duration: 52.04s
 ```

 ### Como rodar os testes